greim/json-graphify/readme.md

 The above means: *move the `avatar` sub-object to the `mediaById` hash in the graph, leaving a $ref in its place.*
 In the above, `$id` is a special placeholder that's replaced by the actual id at conversion time.
-If the avatar has an id property other than the usual "id", then you can add an `idAttribute` to the pattern to declare a custom id attribute.
+If the avatar has an id property other than the usual "id", then you can add an `idAttribute` to declare a custom id attribute.

 ```js
 { from: ['avatar'], to: ['mediaById', '$id'], idAttribute: 'media_id' }
 ```

-For an example of patterns in action, suppose your user objects have nested `avatar` properties like so:
+For an example of transfer objects in action, suppose your user objects have nested `avatar` properties like so:

 ```js
 {